PVI Virtual Media Services: History

+In March 2002, PVI acquired Israeli company SciDel Technologies, from its founders and major shareholder Scitex Corporation.
+SciDel developed a technology to insert electronic virtual advertisements into live and taped televised sporting events, which it sold as a managed service in the European market.

 On April 16, 2004, PVI aired Strike Zone, High Home Cam, and Ball Tracer on Fox's prime time broadcast of a New York Yankees–Boston Red Sox game.
 However, Fox retired those three graphics after the prime time telecast.

 In December 2010, PVI was acquired by ESPN.
 The R&D team moved from the old Lawrenceville NJ office to a new office building near the Hamilton train station.
 The team continued the effort of inserting virtual graphics in sports broadcasting.
 College Football, Basketball, Baseball, NBA production at ESPN uses vMagic for many different effects.

 On July 20, 2017, ESPN announces to the PVI team that their jobs are eliminated and the office is closed.